netwerk-digitaal-erfgoed/Omeka-S-Module-LinkedDataSets/doc/Usage.md

     - Save the Item.
     - You can have more than one data catalog.

-3. **Define you dataset description** by creating a new Item based on the LDS Dataset.
+3. **Define your dataset description** by creating a new Item based on the LDS Dataset.
     - At least provide a `sdo:name`, attach an `sdo:publisher` item, select an URI of the appropiate `sdo:license`.
     - It is recommended to also provide information for the rest of the input fields.
     - The `sdo:distribution` field can be skipped for now (as this LDS Distribtion Item is yet to be defined in the next step).